-1) After each change to the SFTP configuration be sure to use the Test function.
+- After each change to the SFTP configuration make sure you use the Test function.

-2) Most SFTP sites have policies against hammering (trying repeatedly to connect to an unavailable SFTP server with little or no time between connection attempts).
+- Most SFTP sites have policies against hammering (trying repeatedly to connect to an unavailable SFTP server with little or no time between connection attempts).
 Thus they require SFTP clients to set retry times at specific intervals, commonly at least 120 seconds between each attempt to connect.
 Most SFTP sites can also monitor for devices that hammer, and once detected the server will ban access to the offending IP address either permanently or for a limited amount of time.
-Thus, when you set the retry times intervals in Tools -> Options -> SFTP, you should use 60 seconds or more.
+Thus, when you set the retry times intervals in File -> Options -> Online destinations -> SFTP, you should use 60 seconds or more.

 - If you backup important data to a remote location using SFTP, encrypt the zip files for increased security.
 In this case, even if another person manages to gain unauthorized access to the SFTP, your files will still be protected.